 This easy homemade American buttercream frosting recipe is the best ever!
 It's velvety smooth, full of creamy, buttery flavor, and perfect for decorating cakes, frosting cupcakes, filling sandwich cookies, and so much more!
-Go classic with vanilla, or add your favorite flavorings to make other incredible, rich flavors like chocolate and raspberry!
+This post is packed with tips and recipe variations to help you create your perfect buttercream frosting.

 This buttercream frosting is easy to make from scratch and takes just 10 minutes!

-- Combine butter and shortening in the bowl of a stand mixer (or in a large bowl using a handheld electric mixer) and beat until smooth.
-Add vanilla extract and beat well.
+- In the bowl of a stand mixer using the paddle attachment (or in a large bowl using a handheld electric mixer), beat butter on medium-high speed until smooth.

-- Add milk and beat on high speed.
-This small bit of milk will moisten the frosting, making it creamy and fluffy.
+- Add milk and beat on high speed until the frosting is light and fluffy.

-Vegetable shortening (commonly known by the popular brand name, Crisco) is a solid fat used in baking that has a consistency similar to butter.
+Vegetable Shortening - Vegetable shortening (commonly known by the popular brand name, Crisco) is a solid fat used in baking that has a consistency similar to butter.
 You can replace up to half of the butter with vegetable shortening in this recipe.
 While all-butter buttercream has the best flavor, replacing some of the butter with vegetable shortening has two benefits:

 - Shortening has a higher melting point than butter, so buttercream frosting made with shortening will hold up better in warm temperatures.
 (If you're serving a frosted cake in the summer, this frosting will be less likely to melt off your cake than an all-butter buttercream frosting.)
 This frosting will also hold decorations like piped roses a bit better and is less likely to become melty in a piping bag from the warmth of your hand holding the bag.

 This post was updated in June 2021 to include an improved recipe, new recipe photos, and additional recipe details.